Cost-Sensitive Support Vector Machines: Performance measure

 which has an objective function equal to the cost sensitive zero-one risk of (\ref{eq:RCS}).
 This means that by using the cost sensitive zero-one risk as the performance measure and choosing a certain $(P_1C_1 , P_{-1}C_{-1})$ we are in fact finding a certain optimal point on the classifier ROC curve that corresponds to $(\lambda_1,\lambda_2)=(P_1C_1 , P_{-1}C_{-1})$.
 We use the term minimum risk instead of minimum cost-sensitive zero-one risk in the rest of the paper.

-When the $(P_1C_1 , P_{-1}C_{-1})$ are known or can be estimated from the problem, we simply use them in the evaluation of the classifier.
-When the costs or priors of a problem are not known, we choose $(\lambda_1,\lambda_2)=(P_1C_1 , P_{-1}C_{-1})$ to purposely evaluate the classifier at a certain high true positive rate (TPR) region of the ROC or a certain high true negative rate (TNR) region of the ROC.
-Simply choosing one $(\lambda_1,\lambda_2)$ pair for evaluation is not a robust measure and might favor a certain algorithm, so we evaluate the minimum risk at all points within a certain region of the ROC.
-This is similar to finding the $t$-AUC \cite{asym-svm} which evaluates the area under the ROC curve within the $1$ to $t$ true negative regions. we extend this method and propose the TP-$t$-AUC and TN-$t$-AUC to evaluate the area under the ROC curve within the $1$ to $t$ true positive and $1$ to $t$ true negative regions respectively.
-In the experiments we specifically report both the TP-$t$-AUC and TN-$t$-AUC in order to demonstrate the CS-SVM's ability in learning models with both high detection and high specificity.
+When the $(P_1C_1 , P_{-1}C_{-1})$ are known, we simply use them in the evaluation of the classifier as well as finding the best threshold Figure \ref{fig:roc}.

+When the costs or priors of a problem are not known, a single point on ROC curve might not be a robust performance measure for the classifier.
+So we evaluate the risk at all points within a low $FP$ or low $TP$of the ROC.
+This is equivalent to finding the $t$-AUC \cite{asym-svm} which evaluates the area under the ROC curve within the $1$ to $t$ true negative regions. we extend this method and propose the TP-$t$-AUC and TN-$t$-AUC to evaluate the area under the ROC curve within the $1$ to $t$ true positive and $1$ to $t$ true negative regions respectively.
+In the experiments we specifically report both the TP-$t$-AUC and TN-$t$-AUC in order to demonstrate the CS-SVM's ability in learning models with both high sensitivity and high specificity.